ahsan722505/toolify/README.md

 happens right in the browser.

 2. VIDEO-TO-AUDIO: [Demo](https://toolify-seven.vercel.app/video-to-audio) A tool that converts video to audio file.
 All the processing happens in the browser.
-The tool uses web assembly to run ffmpeg in the browser.
+This tool uses web assembly to run ffmpeg in the browser.